Faculty should call the Music Office at 753-1551 if they will be absent unexpectedly.

 The purpose of the Honors Convocation is to recognize an individual student or group at and All-School Convocation performance from the following areas: Voice, String, Keyboard, Woodwind, Brass, Percussion, Guitar, Jazz, Steel Pan and Composition.
 Students or groups are selected by their areas.
 The Honors Convocation also supports the student audience's development of a knowledge of solo and ensemble literature.

-Honors Convocations will be held during the Convocation hour on the last Thursday of the Fall and Spring Semester.
+Honors Convocations will be held during the Convocation hour on the last regular class Thursday of the Fall and Spring Semesters.
 The areas are divided into two groups which will alternate semesters each year.
 The groups are composed as follows:

 Each area or studio will choose one student or group to represent their area, which will perform one piece not to exceed eight minutes in length.
 The area coordinator or the studio teacher will provide program information on the Honors Convocation Program Information Form provided by the Convocation Committee.
 Program information must be turned in to the committee by 4:30 the Thursday prior to the Honors Convocation.
 Areas that choose not to participate in the Honors Convocation must notify the committee before the program information deadline.